Seattle Public Schools

 If you have questions about your application or background check, call the school office or email the school volunteer liaison.

-Each school is expected to provide an orientation that orients new volunteers to the school building and school community, as well as expectations for volunteers.
+Each school is expected to provide an orientation that introduces new volunteers to the school building and community, as well as volunteer expectations.
+Some schools host required volunteer orientation as the last onboarding step.